callistac/GCP-Mini-App-Engine/README.md

 You can migrate traffic to a version either immediately or gradually and can do so through the gcloud tool or console.

 ### Scaling
 In your app.yaml file yoou can specify the scaling parameters (i.e. max number of instances to attach to an application to limit costs and min number - which if you set to 0, when your app is not serving requests you will save money because there will be no instances attached).
+There are many more parameters you can specify in automatic scaling but there is also a basic and manual scaling option as well.
+See this document for more details:

 https://cloud.google.com/appengine/docs/standard/python3/config/appref#automatic_scaling